yjaaidi/Chaos/documentation/disruptions.md

 	each line contains at least a link to its disruptions

 - 0..n **line_sections**
-	each line_section contains at least a link to its disruptions, start_point, stop_point and the line
+	each line_section contains at least a link to its disruptions, start_point, stop_point, the line, routes, meta and via if exist

 - 0..n **stop_areas**
 	each stop_area contains at least a link to its disruptions